-Employers and employees constantly struggle with the cost and complexity of health care coverage.
+Employers and employees constantly struggle with the cost and complexity of health care coverage and compliance.
 However, efforts to control the underlying costs of care must also take into account the effect on quality and accessibility of health care delivery in Pennsylvania.
-Balancing cost, quality and accessibility within the health care system remains a challenge for all stakeholders in the process, including government, insurers, providers, purchasers and consumers.
+Balancing cost, quality, and accessibility within the health care system remains a challenge for all stakeholders in the process, including government, insurers, providers, purchasers, and consumers.

 Quite often, new opportunities for a stronger, more effective health care system surface elsewhere.
 State government should not hinder Pennsylvania’s competitive position relative to other regions and should capitalize on emerging concepts whenever possible.
 In particular, Pennsylvania should support, not restrict, alternative delivery models, including advances in technology that are designed to enhance cost-effective treatment and management of health care.

-In order to sustain a prosperous relationship between employers and employees and promote an attractive workforce environment, the Chamber encourages critical improvements to Pennsylvania’s business climate in order to spur private sector job creation thereby minimizing individuals’ dependence on the Commonwealth’s medical assistance (MA) programs.
+In order to sustain a prosperous relationship between employers and employees and promote an attractive workforce environment, the Chamber encourages critical improvements to Pennsylvania’s business climate in order to spur private sector job creation, thereby minimizing individuals’ dependence on the Commonwealth’s medical assistance (MA) programs.
 Pennsylvania’s MA programs already represent one of the largest components of the Commonwealth’s General Fund budget.
-Any expansion of government assisted programs at the state and federal level should be fiscally viable and sustainable without shifting costs to employers.
+Any expansion of government-assisted programs at the state and federal levels should be fiscally viable and sustainable without shifting costs to employers.

 On behalf of employers and employees, the Chamber supports the following concepts:

 - Best practices for providers that help eliminate excessive and unnecessary costs of care and ensure the delivery of high-quality outcomes;

 - Standard, consistent quality measures for the health care industry that are based on verifiable clinical standards;